Honda prepping for world juniors with legend Zoueva | The Japan Times

 “Marina’s Russian heritage and her education, her very classic education, in dance, theater, music here in Russia plays a large role in her artistic eye,” Davis was quoted as saying by The New York Times at a news conference during the Sochi Olympics in 2014.

 “She is just a genius,” Davis said in Sochi.
-“Her ability to train people as she sees fit — different athletes, different strengths, different challenges — she is really able to bring the best out her students.
+“Her ability to train people as she sees fit — different athletes, different strengths, different challenges — she is really able to bring the best out (of) her students.
 It’s an incredible talent.”

 Zoueva details her philosophy in a quote on the ISA website.